 All counseling sessions and outcomes are confidential.
 Issues discussed in counseling are not disclosed and are not part of a student’s college record.

 The opportunity to meet with you is welcomed.
-A convenient appointment may be arranged by telephoning 617-552-3900, or dropping by the Woods College of Advancing Studies Office, McGuinn Hall, Room 100.
+A convenient appointment may be arranged by telephoning 617-552-3900, or dropping by the Woods College of Advancing Studies Office, St. Mary's Hall South, ground floor.
 Counseling is available mornings, afternoons or evenings.
 Appointments are arranged at a student’s convenience.

 CAREER PLANNING SERVICES

 Career opportunities don't just happen.
 It takes planning, foresight and initiative.
 Utilize the resources on campus; skilled and competent professionals are prepared to help one take charge.

 The Woods College of Advancing Studies is available to assist students with career planning.
 The publication World of Opportunities: Your Career provides practical information to help students organize and execute a well-designed career strategy.

 The Boston College Career Center serves all students: day, evening, graduate and alumni.
 Services include:

 Corporate Information.
 On-line resources, brochures and pamphlets describing specific companies and school systems are available in the Career Center.

 Recruiting Information and Interviews.
 Each fall the Career Center publishes information on resume construction and interview procedures.
 Interested students should register at the Career Center and sign up for interviews with recruiters.
 Available company information and the Placement Manual offers up-to-date information for the interview.